hichmok93/Kagati/README.md

 7. create a page to represent the demo website _(Github Page)__

-work so far: Added to the demo site and the work procces:
+work accomplished so far:
+Added to the demo site and the work procces:

 - Links to Instagram and the original website. (kagati.nl)
 - One part of the stock photo's scrapped from the website using Python